joaquinsolla/r6marketplace/README.md

 # R6 Marketplace Bot
-Scan the marketplace and get emails with discounted skins.
+Scan the marketplace, analyze items' hidden data in an HTML view and get emails with discounted prices.

 ## Setup